About this event

 Online registration is $40.00 for members.

 Registration opens on Friday, September 9, 2022, and closes Wednesday, September 28, 2022, or when full.
 You MUST register online.
-Online registration is the only way to register for this event due to COVID-19 precautions.
 Again, Registration closes on Wednesday, September 28, 2022, or when full.

 COVID-19 Precautions: The situation and best practices evolve.
 Therefore, we will be implementing restrictions based on the guidance and regulations in-place by National, State, and Local Governments at the time of the event.
-Anticipate requirements for social distancing, plan on providing your own mask for the event, and plan on brining enough supplies to make it through the day (food and water).
-We will be suspending our normal coolers of water for attendees to minimize transmission of the virus.
-We have also suspended our loaner helmet program -- YOU MUST BRING YOUR OWN HELMET.
+Anticipate requirements for social distancing, plan on providing your own mask for the event (if needed), and plan on brining enough supplies to make it through the day (food and water).

-In light of the situation, are requiring all non-participants (guests and spectators) stay home.
-We will restrict each vehicle to a single occupant (except if coming from a shared household).
-Further, we ask that you leave your pets at home due to the high-paced nature of the day's activities.
+We ask that you leave your pets at home due to the high-paced nature of the day's activities.
 So whether you're a longtime BMW CCA veteran or never been to an autocross before, come check it all out online at our website: www.nccautocross.com

 Please contact us with any questions you might have at firstname.lastname@example.org.